 Creating a lightbox pop-up form supplies you with more information about your leads so you can provide potential customers with an experience specifically tailored to their needs.
 You can also segment them in your CRM based on the information they share with you and customize the follow-up communications they receive depending on their responses.

 You’ll want to carefully consider what fields to add on your forms.
 Keep in mind that too many fields may turn off potential leads, while too few fields may not provide enough information to have a productive call or demo with them.

 If you’re worried that your leads won’t be willing to give you all the info you need on the form, you can split the form into multiple steps by setting another lightbox as the “thank you” page that pops up right after they complete the first form.
 This helps to increase conversions by asking for only their basic info upfront and then asking for more later on following the diversion of the “thank you” page.
 Even if a lead doesn’t fill out step two, you’ll still get all the critical information from step one (such as contact info).

 What happens to customers who respond to your calls to action?
 Do they get a prompt response from you?
 How easy is it for them to fall through the cracks?

-The biggest sin of many websites is that they are not seamlessly integrated with the tools that entrepreneurs use to manage follow-up.
+The biggest pitfall of many websites is that they are not seamlessly integrated with the tools that entrepreneurs use to manage follow-ups.
 When a new lead is collected, that information might go to a number of different places — someone’s inbox, a CRM tool, or just into your email marketing platform’s subscriber list.

 Any of these three strategies will help turn your landing pages into a stronger representation of your brand and dramatically improve user experience.
 Don’t forget that the key to a great page – one that moves your business forward by generating leads – is to focus on your customer.
 When customers find you online, you have the opportunity to solve their most pressing problems, no matter where they are on the buying journey.
-Embrace this focus, and you will create relationships with your prospects that pay off.
+Embrace this focus, and you will create relationships with your prospects that benefit all parties involved.